 Not Your Kid Brother’s Mitsubishi

-It’s been five years since Lamborghini introduced the Huracán, and if you’re still driving one of the oldies, it’s a great time to trade up.
-For 2020, the standard Coupe evolves into the appropriately named the Evo, inheriting the track-oriented Huracán Performante model’s 631-hp version of the V10 engine and some chassis tech from the Aventador S.
+It’s been five years since Lamborghini introduced the Huracán.
+If you’re still driving one of the oldies, it’s a great time to trade up.
+For 2020, the standard Coupe evolves into the appropriately named the Evo, inheriting the track-oriented Huracán Performante model’s 631-hp version of the V10 engine.
+Plus, some chassis tech from the Aventador S.

 Firstly, there’s an updated look with lots of hexagons.
 You’ll see them in the new 20-inch wheels, side air intakes and even the upholstery.
 The revised design elegantly integrates aero features that Lamborghini says yield a 500-percent improvement in downforce and aerodynamic efficiency over the original 2014 Huracán.
 And, if you stopped thinking big wings look cool when you were 21, the clean-yet-still-sinister look is a bonus.